puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/variables_and_parameters.md

 ---
-title: Variables and Class Parameters
+title: Variables and Parameters
 layout: default
 ---

-# Variables and Class Parameters
+# Variables and Parameters

 ### Prerequisites